OpenEvalProject/evals/manuscripts/elife-58138/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/58138/elife-58138-fig10-v2.jpg)

 **Figure 10.:** (A) Sketch showing approximate position of the SBF-SEM imaged planes (x-y planes), and image stacks (spanning the z-direction depth) with respect to the heart morphology.
 For the imaged transmural planes, the y-direction approximately corresponds to the radial direction in the left ventricle (LV), and the x-direction is approximately parallel to the LV wall boundary (circumferential direction).
 The stack depth direction (z-direction) corresponds to the heart longitudinal direction.
 Myofibril orientation angles were quantified for the x-y and x-z planes: the transmural angle θ is the myofibril angle in the x-y plane, with respect to the circumferential (x) direction (wall direction); the elliptical angle Φ is the orientation angle in the x-z plane with respect to the circumferential (x) direction.
 Segmentations of organelles on the x-y and x-z planes, together with frequency versus angle histograms, are shown in (B) for the control heart, ROI A (CON A); and (C) for the TOF heart, ROI A (TOF A).
 Each bar in the histogram represents a 10° range, hence there are 18 bars to represent 0° to 180° angles.
 Organelle segmentation is color-coded.
 Red: nuclei; Blue: mitochondria; Green: myofibrils.
 The extracellular matrix is shown in yellow.
 Scale bars: 10 µm.
-The details of the angle calculations are included as supplementary files (Figure 10—source datas 1–4).Figure 10—source data 1.Figure 10—source data 2.Figure 10—source data 3.Figure 10—source data 4.
+The details of the angle calculations are included as supplementary files (Figure 10—source datas 1–4).

 ## Discussion